tzkwkblab/AROB2025_Inoue/README.md

 Replace `<PORT_NUMBER>` with an available port number (e.g., 6006).
 Access `http://localhost:<PORT_NUMBER>` in your browser to view the learning curves.

-After training completes, policy files are saved in subdirectories under `policy/` (relative to the parent directory of `apple_deer_AROB`).
+After training completes, policy files are saved in subdirectories under `policy/` (relative to the parent directory of `AROB2025_Inoue`).
 The exact path depends on the configuration in `train_AROB.py`:

 - `policy_ego`: Ego agent's policy
 - `policy_partner0`: Partner agent's policy